Patio Design Ideas for 2023

 An Enchanted Evening by Casa Smith Designs | Patio Design Ideas

-This design allows you to chose just the right “room” for your soiree.
+This design allows you to choose just the right “room” for your soiree.
 Designed for parties large and small, each “room” has a terrific view that leads into the next.
-Using symmetry and borrowing inspiration from the historical architecture of the home they created a design that is both time period correct and timeless.
+Using symmetry and borrowing inspiration from the home’s historical architecture, they created a design that is both time period correct and timeless.

 Add a Backyard Fire Pit for Year-Round Warmth